Tony-Liou/B-B-Website/README.md

 # B-B-Website

-This is a RWD(Response Website Design) that is about studio for practice.
+This is a RWD(Response Website Design) website.
+The type is "Stellar"

 ## Getting Started